akihikodaki/dts/test_plans/kernelpf_iavf_test_plan.rst

     testpmd> rx_vlan rm 1 0

-10. repeat step 3, check the pkts can not be received by VF.
+10. repeat step 3, check the pkts can not be received by VF, but if the kernel cannot set ``vf-vlan-pruning``, check can receive 2 pkts in VF.

 Test case: IAVF DUAL VLAN header stripping